tlevine/www.thomaslevine.com/content/!/scarsdale-assessment-distribution/index.md

 ## Common exemptions
 Note also the horizontal bands of points.
-These bands show that properties of very different assessed values have the same variation in the size of excemptions.
-This might have even received the exact same size of excemption.
+These bands show that properties of very different assessed values have the same variation in the size of exemptions.
+This might have even received the exact same size of exemptions.
-This indicates that excemptions are often given as flat reductions in the effective assessed value rather than as proportions or based on some more continuous equation.
+This indicates that exemptions are often given as flat reductions in the effective assessed value rather than as proportions or based on some more continuous equation.